 \section{Conclusion}

-In this work, we present a new perspective on the instability of latent diffusion–based inverse problem solvers and propose a principled stabilization scheme.
-We characterize solver instability as a discrepancy between solver-induced dynamics and the reverse diffusion dynamics specified by the learned time-marginal distributions, offering a concrete characterization without relying on geometric manifold assumptions.
-Based on this characterization, we address the instability with MCLC, a novel measurement-consistent stabilization scheme that stabilizes solvers by reducing the discrepancy without sacrificing data fidelity.
+In this work, we present a new perspective on the instability of latent diffusion inverse problem solvers and propose MCLC, a principled stabilization scheme.
+We characterize solver instability as a discrepancy between solver-induced dynamics and the learned reverse dynamics, offering a concrete characterization without relying on geometric manifold assumptions.
+Based on this characterization, we address this instability with MCLC, a novel measurement-consistent stabilization scheme that reduces the discrepancy without sacrificing data fidelity.
 As a plug-and-play module, MCLC can be readily integrated into existing LDM-based inverse solvers and provides more faithful and stable solutions in practice.
-We believe that our work offers a theoretically grounded basis for understanding instability in latent diffusion- and flow-based inverse solvers, and provides a principled direction for stabilizing such solvers.
-These inspire We hope this work inspires further research toward more reliable zero-shot inverse problem solvers.
+We believe this work offers a theoretically grounded basis for understanding instability in latent diffusion- and flow-based inverse solvers, provides a principled direction for stabilizing, and inspires further research toward reliable zero-shot inverse problem solvers.